variation graph data structures, interchange formats, alignment, genotyping, and variant calling methods

 - construct: graph construction

-- index: index features of the graph in a disk-backed key/value store
+- index: index features of a graph in a disk-backed key/value store

 - giraffe: fast, haplotype-based mapping of reads to a graph